By Rhoda Parry

 Farrow & Ball make this process easier by gathering their neutrals together into different groups; Joa Studholme, creative director of Farrow & Ball, argues that people are naturally drawn to one of these groups which means the overall decision is largely based on instinct.

-This room takes inspiration from the Scandinavian design book with calm and light greys (using their paints Ammonite and Purbeck Stone) which provide an easy backdrop for furniture and works of art.
+This white kitchen diner takes inspiration from the Scandinavian design book with calm and light greys (using their paints Ammonite and Purbeck Stone) which provide an easy backdrop for furniture and works of art.
 The door in Down Pipe is the exception to the rule – coming from a more minimalistic family of greys.

 5. Choose yellow-toned neutrals for warmth